-So, you’re convinced that you should reduce your salt intake.
+So, you’re convinced that you should reduce the salt you eat.
 Now, how should you go about it?
-Start by making it a habit to check labels on foods you buy regularly.
+Start by making it a habit to check nutrition labels on foods you buy regularly.
 Also, limit the amount of salt you add to food yourself.
 Don’t try to go cold turkey.
 Just gradually use less salt every day.
 After a few weeks your taste buds will adjust.

 Here are some ways you can cut back on salt:

-Choose fresh, lean meats over processed ones.
-Fresh meat is lower in sodium than cold cuts, bacon, sausage, ham and hot dogs.
-Make a sandwich with whole-grain bread and half of your usual amount of cold cuts, then load it up with lettuce, tomatoes, fresh spinach leaves or slices of bell pepper.
-If you’re having chicken breasts for dinner, make extra and slice them up for sandwiches tomorrow instead of using deli meats.
+- Fresh meat is lower in sodium than cold cuts, bacon, sausage, ham and hot dogs.
+Make a sandwich with whole-grain bread and half of your usual amount of cold cuts and cheese, then load it up with lettuce, tomatoes, fresh spinach leaves or slices of bell pepper.
+If you’re having chicken breasts for dinner, make extra and slice them up for that week’s sandwiches instead of using deli meats.

-Cut back on ready-made condiments.
-Soy sauce, bottled salad dressings, dips, ketchup, salsas, mustard, pickles, olives and relish are often sky-high in sodium.
-Look for “low-sodium” varieties.
-It’s easy to make your own salad dressing!
-Instead of salt, use fresh or dried herbs, spices, citrus zest, and 100% fruit juices to add excitement to your recipes.
+- If using ready-made condiments, choose carefully.
+Soy sauce, bottled salad dressings, dips, ketchup, salsas, mustard, pickles, olives and relish are often high in sodium.
+It’s easy to make your own salad dressing.
+Combine olive or canola oil with flavored vinegars or lemon or lime juice, and season with fresh or dried herbs, spices, or citrus zest.

-Prepare your food at home as much as possible.
-Take-out, fast food and restaurant fare is loaded with salt and there’s nothing you can do about it, other than throwing away the soy sauce packets that come with packaged sushi and take-out Chinese food.
-(FYI, one tablespoon of soy sauce has 1,000 milligrams of sodium.)
+- Cook at home more - use herbs, spices, citrus juices, and flavored vinegars instead of salt to add flavor to foods.
+Take-out, fast food and restaurant fare is loaded with salt and there’s not much you can do about it, other than throwing away the soy sauce packets that come with packaged sushi and take-out Chinese food.
+(FYI, one tablespoon of soy sauce has more than 900 milligrams of sodium.)